Gallery 2 – Asbestos Thermal Insulation

 Asbestos Thermal Insulation

-Location / Use: Thermal insulation of pipes, boilers, pressure vessels, calorifiers etc.
+Thermal insulation of pipes, boilers, pressure vessels, calorifiers, etc.

-Asbestos Content and Type / Date Last Used: All types of asbestos have been used.
+All types of asbestos have been used.
 Crocidolite (blue) asbestos was used in lagging until 1970.
 Amosite (brown) asbestos was phased out by the manufacturers during the 1970s.
-Content varies 6-85%.
-Various ad hoc mixtures were hand applied on joints, bends and pipe runs.
-Pre-formed sections were widely used, e.g. 85% magnesia, contained 15% amosite (brown) asbestos, ‘Caposil’ calcium silicate slabs and blocks contained 8-30% amosite (brown) asbestos, while ‘Caposite’ sections contained 85% amosite (brown) asbestos.
-Thermal insulation asbestos blankets, felts, papers, tapes and ropes were usually 100% chrysotile (white) asbestos.
+Asbestos content varies from 6%-85%.
+Various ad hoc mixtures were hand-applied on joints, bends and pipe runs.
+Pre-formed sections were widely used – for example, 85% magnesia contained 15% amosite (brown) asbestos.
+‘Caposil’ calcium silicate slabs and blocks contained 8-30% amosite (brown) asbestos, while ‘Caposite’ sections contained 85% amosite (brown) asbestos.
+Thermal insulation asbestos blankets, felts, papers, tapes and ropes were usually made of 100% chrysotile (white) asbestos.

-Ease of Fibre Release and Product Names: The ease of fibre release often depends on the type of lagging used and the surface treatment.
-Often will be encapsulated with calico and painted (e.g. PVA, EVA, Latex, bitumen or propriety polymer emulsions or PVC, Neoprene solutions), e.g. ‘Decadex’ finish is a propriety polymer emulsion.
-A harder chemical / weather resistant finish is known as ‘Bulldog’.
+The ease of fibre release often depends on the type of lagging used, and the surface treatment.
+It is often encapsulated with calico and painted (for example, PVA, EVA, Latex, bitumen or propriety polymer emulsions or PVC, Neoprene solutions).
+‘Decadex’ finish is a propriety polymer emulsion.
+A harder chemical/weather resistant finish is known as ‘Bulldog’.